reb0und/lrs/notes/advanced_features.md

 - To isolate unsafe code as much as possible, is best to enclose such code within a safe abstraction and provide a safe API, parts of the standard library are implemented as safe abstractions over unsafe code that has been audited, wrapping unsafe code in a safe abstraction prevents use of `unsafe` from leaking out into all the places to use functionality implemented with `unsafe` code, because a safe abstraction in safe

 ### Dereferencing a Raw Pointer
-- Compiler ensures references are always valid, unsafe Rust has two new types called raw pointers that are similar to references, as with references, raw pointers can be immutable or mutable and are written as `*const T` and `*mut T` respectively, the asterisk isn't the dereference operator, it's part of the type name, in teh context of raw pointers immutable means that the pointer can't be directly assigned after being dereferenced
+- Compiler ensures references are always valid, unsafe Rust has two new types called raw pointers that are similar to references, as with references, raw pointers can be immutable or mutable and are written as `*const T` and `*mut T` respectively, the asterisk isn't the dereference operator, it's part of the type name, in the context of raw pointers immutable means that the pointer can't be directly assigned after being dereferenced
 - Different from references and smart pointers, raw pointers:
     - Are allowed to ignore the borrowing rules by having both immutable and mutable pointers or multiple mutable pointers to the same location
     - Aren't guaranteed to point to valid memory